 Most spinal injection tests are analgesic.
 These tests “numb” a structure and the pain level in the patient will be temporarily reduced for 2-3 hours.
 The discogram is the only spinal test that is provocative.
 It is designed to reproduce pain in an awake patient to prove the source of pain or the “pain generator”.
 The pain is replicated only for an instant and if pain is reproduced, the patient can identify if the pain is the typical pain that occurs from day to day.

 The concept of the discogram is easy to understand.
-Back pain from the disc is caused by aggravation of pain receptors in the torn annulus (plies of the tire) or the compression of a degenerative bony vertebral endplate (see degenerative disc disease of cervical or lumbar spine in separate section).
+Back pain from the disc is caused by aggravation of pain receptors in the torn annulus (plies of the tire) or the compression of a degenerative bony vertebral endplate (see degenerative disc disease of cervical or degenerative disc disease lumbar spine in separate section).
 This test is designed to stress these structures and reproduce the normal day to day pain only for a moment.
 It is essentially a pressure test of the disc designed to reproduce typical pain.